E.D. Butcher Chair of Bioengineering & CPRIT Scholar

 Email: Nicole.Sarna@rice.edu

 Originally from Orlando, FL, Nicole received her BS in Biomedical Engineering from the University of Florida.
-She started in the King lab in Fall 2021 and her research focuses on leveraging T cell mechanobiology to develop optimized methods of CAR T cell production for cancer immunotherapy.
+She started in the King lab in Fall 2021, and her research focuses on leveraging mechanosensitivity of T-cells to activate and promote their killer properties for immunotherapeutic applications.
+She has additionally continued to become an expert on the field of functional immune cells and their mechanical response to external stimuli, especially fluid shear stress, as exhibited in her newest IEEE review paper!
 Outside of the lab, Nicole enjoys hanging out with her friends (and her cat!), going to concerts/music festivals, and finding new coffee shops to study at!

 4th Year Ph.D.
 Student